Crazy Six: Plot

 A decade after the fall of communism, a section of Eastern Europe known as "Crimeland" becomes a trade route for drugs and weapons.
-Billie "Crazy Six" and his friends rob a plutonium deal involving Raul in order to obtain money for their drug habits with the aid of "Dirty" Mao, who cheats them out of the money in the end.
+Billie "Crazy Six" and his friends rob a plutonium deal involving Raul to obtain money for their drug habits with the aid of "Dirty" Mao, who cheats them out of the money in the end.
 Raul is given 48 hours by his boss to recover the goods and begins by hunting them down at a local club, injuring the singer Anna and killing Andrew's girlfriend Viyana.

 The American detective Dakota interviews Anna, leading him to Billie.
 Anna is kidnapped by Raul's men and forced to smoke crack.
 Billie and Andrew rob "Dirty" Mao's hideout and recover the money.
 Dakota follows them to the exchange with Raul, but so does "Dirty" Mao.
 After a gunfight between Dakota and Raul's men, "Dirty" Mao kills Raul and attempts to frame Billie for it but is shot and killed by Dakota.

 In the end, Dakota adopts "Dirty" Mao's dog, Anna returns to singing, and Billie gets clean.